ibr-cm/ions/doc/source/best_practices.md

 This is a collection of best practices to consider when using this framework:

+- keep the input data (SQLite3/feather files) on a SSD disk, otherwise the random access pattern on the files over NFS will lead to rather severe performance losses
 - test the extraction and plotting with a subset of your data first.
 No need to waste time & energy if there's a typo somewhere or the parameters of a task are not appropriately set.